JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2015-08-06-artifactory.md

 Setting up your own Maven repository and uploading artifacts to it is quite a daunting task.
 As I went through this experience myself recently, I want to help others in setting up their own Maven repository via [Artifactory](http://www.jfrog.com/open-source/) and automate uploading artifacts using Gradle.

-Note that while some of the material focusses on Android, most of it is applicable more generally.
+In less than 30 minutes you will have a fully operational private Maven repository and have configured your Gradle buildscripts to upload your Android library artifacts.

+Note that the material presented here can quite easily be extended to be applicable in a broader scope beyond Android.

 ## Setting up a Repository Manager
 First of all we need to make sure we have an actual Maven repository to upload our artifacts to.
 According to [Maven](https://maven.apache.org/repository-management.html) you should use a repository manager to do that: